Lake Washington (Le Sueur and Blue Earth counties, Minnesota)

 Lake Washington is a lake in Le Sueur County, Minnesota and Blue Earth County, Minnesota, in the United States.
 The lake has a regional park, located on the northwest shore, which was acquired in two phases in 1971 and 1978.
 The park serves as a campgrounds area.
 The first structure on the lake was built in 1898.
 The lake has a summer camp for children on the lake, Camp Patterson, which hosts an average of 2,500 kids throughout the summer.

 A Days Outing on Lake Washington, near St. Peter, Minnesota.

-Lake Washington was named for President George Washington.
+Lake Washington was named after the President George Washington and northwest of it lies the Lake Washington County Park also named after the President.